PrasannaVenkadesh/Plug-out/README.md

 How to use?
 ------------

-#### Download, Extract & Navigate
+####1.
+Download, Extract & Navigate
 * Download either tar or zip file.
 * Extract them into a folder.
 * Use Terminal and navigate to the extracted folder.

-#### Issue Executable Permission
+####2.
+Issue Executable Permission
-In order to run this script, you need to issue permission for the file to execute.
+* In order to run this script, you need to issue permission for the file to execute.
 Use the below code to issue executable permission for all users and groups.

 	chmod a+x Plug-out

-If that doesn't works, try with 'sudo' like this
+* If that doesn't works, try with 'sudo' like this

 	sudo chmod a+x Plug-out

+####3.
+Don't wait, Run.

+	./Plug-out